project-open-data/project-open-data.github.io/dataelements.md

 ## Award Amount Information

-This list includes elements used to describe the amount (value) of a certain award.
+This list includes elements used to describe the amount of a certain award.

 <table>
   <thead>